jaisimhamanipatruni/Speech_Recognition_Using_Deeplearning/README.md

-# Automatic Speech Recognition (ASR)
+#  Speech Recognition using Deep Learning

 ## Project Overview

-we will build a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
+I have built a deep neural network that functions as part of an end-to-end automatic speech recognition (ASR) pipeline!
 The completed pipeline will accept raw audio as input and return a predicted transcription of the spoken language.
 The full pipeline is summarized in the figure below.

 <img src="images/pipeline.png">